Lucas3oo/cloudformation-gradle-plugin/README.md

 The task will first check if the stack already exists and if it does it will update the existing stack.

+Parameters for the stack is passed in as `Map` to the task.
+The map can in turn be inlined or be read from a Java properties file or any other file that can be deserialised into a map.

 Stack parameter names in the Cloudformation template is usually in PascalCase but in Gradle you usually use camelCase.
 So the task will convert the parameter names to be in PascalCase for you.

 If a parameter's value has Groovy's notation for string interpolation those will be evaluated (expanded).
 That means a parameter's value can reference another parameter or even a Groovy/Java function.
-See below example.
+See example 3 below.

 The task can also filters out specific parameters given a name prefix.
-See below example.
+See example 2.1 below.

 The task will inline the Cloudformation template in the request to AWS.
 So it will not for instance store it in an S3 bucket.
 This means that the template can't be bigger than 51,200 bytes.